fattorilab/vr-navigation-tasks/Docs/scripts_docs/Task_management.md

 ## Task management

-The following scripts manage the parameters and options of the task, the behaviour of the player (specifically, its motion).
+The following scripts manage the parameters and options of the task, and the behaviour of the player (specifically, its motion).

 For the general list: [beam me up, Scotty!](../README.md)